opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 Checking modifications in CMakeLists.txt and flatpak manifest
 -------------------------------------------------------------

-As part of the 3.0.0 transition CMakeLists.txt si splitted in one plugin- specific file Plugin.cmake and a generic CMakeLists.txt.
-Later updates is supposed to only affect CMakeLists.txt while Plugin.cmake, the plugin-specific parts is kept as-is.
+As part of the 3.0.0 transition CMakeLists.txt is split into one plugin- specific file Plugin.cmake and a generic CMakeLists.txt.
+Later updates are only supposed to affect CMakeLists.txt while Plugin.cmake, the plugin-specific parts is kept as-is.

 The "flatpak manifest" is the yaml file configuring the flatpak build, named like flatpak/org.opencpn.OpenCPN.Plugin.\*.yaml.
 This might need to be updated.
-If there has been changes to the shipdriver manifest since the last release these are added as comments at the end of the manifest.
+If there have been changes to the shipdriver manifest since the last release these are added as comments at the end of the manifest.
 Review the file, consider applying corresponding changes to the manifest and eventually remove the comment.